Casecommons/pg_search/README.md

 PgSearch would not have been possible without inspiration from texticle (now renamed [textacular](https://github.com/textacular/textacular)).
-Thanks to [Aaron Patterson](http://tenderlovemaking.com/) for the original version!
+Thanks to [Aaron Patterson](http://tenderlovemaking.com/) for the original version and to Casebook PBC (https://www.casebook.net) for gifting the community with it!

 ## CONTRIBUTIONS AND FEEDBACK